-Wrightslaw Summer School is a series of activities that will help you enjoy the summer and prepare for the next school year.
+Wrightslaw Summer School or Back to School is a series of self-study activities that will help you prepare for the next school year.

 The series usually runs for four to six weeks during the summer.
-In 2010, we featured a Back to School series.
+In 2010 and 2018, we featured a Back to School series.

 During these self-study short course series, you'll receive your reading and written assignments - and maybe even a quiz or two.
 When you complete the series, you'll get a certificate for a job well done!